bahmutov/todomvc-angular/slides/06-component-testing/old.md

-## ☀️ Part 6: Application data store
+## ☀️ Part 6: Component Testing

 ### 📚 You will learn

-- how to access the running application from test code
+- how to write an Angular Component Test
 - how to spy on or stub an application method
-- how to drive application by dispatching actions

 +++

-- keep `todomvc` app running
+- close the `todomvc` app 🤯

-- open `cypress/integration/06-app-data-store/spec.js`
-- test that Vuex data store is working correctly
+Component tests live close to their components in the "src" folder

 ---